Houtworm/minishell/Readme.md

 ### Parser
 - redirection has some issues with quotes;
 - Syntax checking can be improved a lot
-- globbing should be moved to before redirection parsing because echo hallo > * should work.
-- globbing is removing quotes...
 - heredoc should parse all but only input the last heredoc file
 - just a $ is hanging the shell
 ### Exec